Efficient Asynchronous Federated Evaluation with Strategy Similarity Awareness for Intent-Based Networking in Industrial Internet of Things: Related Work

 \subsection{Intent-Based Networking}

-IBN abstracts user requirements into high-level intents and automatically maps them to executable network policies, offering a promising approach for achieving automated and intelligent network control in IIoT environments.
+IBN abstracts user requirements into high-level intents and automatically maps them to executable network strategies, offering a promising approach for achieving automated and intelligent network control in IIoT environments.
 With the advancement of artificial intelligence, some studies have leveraged AI-driven methods to enhance intent understanding.
-The authors in \cite{r15} introduced an AI-powered IBN architecture that automates the mapping from user intents to policy execution logic.
+The authors in \cite{r15} introduced an AI-powered IBN architecture that automates the mapping from user intents to strategy execution logic.
 In addition, LLMs have also been explored as powerful tools for semantic alignment in IBN systems.
-The authors in \cite{r16} designed a custom LLM-driven framework for extracting intents in 5G core networks, showcasing significantly improved intent interpretation for policy generation.
-The authors in \cite{r17} proposed an LLM-guided assurance mechanism to detect and correct intent drift in real time, ensuring policy consistency.
+The authors in \cite{r16} designed a custom LLM-driven framework for extracting intents in 5G core networks, showcasing significantly improved intent interpretation for strategy generation.
+The authors in \cite{r17} proposed an LLM-guided assurance mechanism to detect and correct intent drift in real time, ensuring strategy consistency.
 The authors in \cite{r18} introduced an industrial Agentic AI system that decomposes high-level intent into executable control flows using LLM agents, demonstrating feasibility in predictive maintenance scenarios.
 A summary of related studies is provided in Table \ref{SummaryIBN}.

 However, due to the involvement of multiple production-line devices in IIoT environments, it is impractical to frequently deploy and roll back strategies in real-world industrial operations.
 IBN in IIoT still lacks effective mechanisms for verifying the effectiveness of strategies prior to deployment.
-In addition, the heterogeneity and distributed nature of IIoT nodes further exacerbate the complexity of centralized policy verification and coordination.
+In addition, the heterogeneity and distributed nature of IIoT nodes further exacerbate the complexity of centralized strategy evaluation and coordination.